SLIPP-isotopes/MDS_Antarctica_Showcase/README.md

 > [Gaussian Process Models command line guide](docs/guides/GaussianProcesses/main.md)

-The following line calls the `gp_main.py` script, specifying the output and data directories on Sockeye.
-It creates a GP model to predict the variable `hgtprs` (-v 0) using kernel configuration 1 (-k 1).
-It creates **100 splits** of the training data (-n 100) and fits the model on split 0 (-s 0).
+Run the script `gp_main.py`, specifying a GP model to predict the variable `tmp2m` (-v 2) using kernel configuration 1 (-k 1).
+It creates **100 splits** of the training data (-n 100) and fits the model on split 4 (-s 4).
 Finally, it sets the number of epochs to 10 (-e 10), the learning rate to 0.0015 (-l 0.0015), and the mean component to be linear (-m 'linear').

-Estimated run-time: 30 - 60 seconds.
+Estimated run-time: 30 - 60 seconds (due to creating 100 splits with `-n 100`).

 ```
-$ python src/GaussianProcesses/scripts/gp_main.py -o 'results/predictions/gp/' -d 'data/preprocessed/' -v 0 -k 1 -n 100 -s 0 -e 10 -l 0.0015 -m 'linear'
+$ python src/GaussianProcesses/scripts/gp_main.py -o 'results/predictions/' -d 'data/preprocessed/' -v 2 -k 1 -n 100 -s 4 -e 10 -l 0.0015 -m 'linear'

 Check that the prediction files were generated correctly:
-$ ls results/predictions/gp/
+$ ls results/predictions/

 # Expected output
-gp_hgtprs_k1_m1_n100_s0_e10_l0.0015_cpu_model_state.pth    gp_hgtprs_k1_m1_n100_s0_e10_l0.0015_cpu_valid_preds.nc
+gp_hgtprs_k1_m1_n100_s4_e10_l0.0015_cpu_model_state.pth gp_hgtprs_k1_m1_n100_s4_e10_l0.0015_cpu_valid_preds.nc
 ```

 **⚠️ NOTE: THIS IS NOT THE FULL TRAINING OF THE GP MODEL ⚠️**

 As seen above, the number of splits of the training data was 100 (-n 100).
 This creates a dataset of about 7,000 data points, which is far too little for the actual training of a GP model.
 Thus, the above line of code is for demonstration purposes only, to show how the command is run locally.
-In our final results, we found that number of splits = 9, or about 87,000 data points per split, was ideal.
+In our final results, we found that using 9 splits, or about 87,000 data points per split, was ideal.
 However, this would be infeasible to run locally.
 Thus, we require require large computational resources.

 #### 4. Neural Network Learning Models